 I'll admit it.
 I buy those pricey jars of roasted peppers, especially in the winter.
-But have you ever noticed how they're so smushy, they fall apart at the slightest touch?
-And how they're so slippery, they seem to want to slither away from you?
+But have you ever noticed how they're so smushy that they fall apart at the slightest touch?
+And how they're so slippery that they seem to want to slither away from you?

 All you need to do is char the surface of the pepper over the flame of a gas stove (or the heat of a campfire or outdoor grill) just like a kid who loves blackened marshmallows (or maybe you still are that kid).
 Then, following an optional steam in a covered bowl (more on that in the slideshow), scrape the skin off, core and seed the pepper, and enjoy.

 - I like to make a roasted red pepper dipping sauce that goes great with toasted bread, meatballs, or grilled fish.
 All you need: 2 large roasted red peppers, 1 head of roasted garlic cloves, a 1/2 cup of chopped tomatoes, 3/4 to 1 teaspoon of salt, a few turns of freshly ground black pepper, 1/4 teaspoon smoked paprika, and about 1/4 cup olive oil puréed together until smooth.

 - Roasted red and yellow peppers are also delicious in a sandwich, especially with prosciutto, goat cheese, and arugula on a ciabatta.

 - They also make a great summer vegetable salad when tossed with corn, mint, basil, red onion, lime juice, and olive oil.

 Beyond Bell Peppers

 - Jalapeño peppers are mellowed a bit with roasting and add an earthy kick to guacamole.